Beast Offense Beaters Section Grows

 As you may have read here before, we are not a fan of the youth football “Beast” offense.
 So much so that we created a “Beast Beaters” section in FirstDown PlayBook for our youth football coaches.

-Our problem with it stems from the the fact that what we saw prompted as a “Beast” offense had all of the players lined up with no splits.
+Our problem with this so called Beast offense stems from the the fact that what we saw promoted as a “Beast” offense had all of the players lined up with no splits.
 The three backs were lined up in the gaps or what would be a gap if there was a split.

-We also want to give you three fundamental axioms if you will to defending this offense…
+We also want to give you three fundamental axioms to defending this offense…

 We see so may youth football defenses that are lined up nice and pretty to defend the entire football field.
 Do not do this, especially if you are playing an offense like the Beast.

-If they line up in a Beast offense with little to no splits then use that to your advantage.
+If they line up in a Beast offense with little to no splits, then use that to your advantage.
 Take some of your less athletic players, put them in a four point stance and make a pile inside.
+The bodies piled up will be a run stopper in the A, B and C gaps alone.
 Do not allow them to run the ball downhill.

-3. Be Able To Adjust When You Run Them Out Of It
+3. Be Able To Adjust When You Run Them Out Of The Beast Offense

 Let’s take a look at this short video so that the “Beast” remains tame this fall in your youth football neighborhood…